• Women’s Issues

 • B.A. – Music – University of Iowa

-In addition to being a professor at the University of Denver, Dr. Cyndy McRae has maintained a clinical practice focused mainly on working with adults.
+In addition to being a professor at the University of Denver, Dr. Cynthia McRae, Ph.D. has maintained a clinical practice focused mainly on working with adults.
 Her areas of special training and expertise include adjustment to life transitions, challenges related to aging, health-related issues such as chronic illness (especially Parkinson’s disease and other movement disorders), caregiver concerns, grief, loss, depression and career counseling.
-She has worked in a variety of settings from in-patient psychiatry to palliative care, and continues to do consultation work with adults with chronic illnesses and their care partners.
-She has also received advanced training in spiritual direction and has worked with clergy and adults who wish to explore spiritual or existential concerns.
+She has also worked in a variety of settings from in-patient psychiatry to palliative care, and continues to do consultation work with adults with chronic illnesses and their care partners.
+Moreover, she has received advanced training in spiritual direction and has worked with clergy and adults who wish to explore spiritual or existential concerns.